 - When Beep is heard, allow a 10 minute natural release and then remove lid, when all pressure is released.

 - Select Sauté/Browning and add broccoli to the pot.
-Remove about 1/4 cup of liquid from the pot and whisk in potato starch until smooth.
-Return liquid to pot.
 Simmer until broccoli reaches desired tenderness.
-Turn off heat.

-- Drizzle in Toasted Sesame Oil and stir.
+- Turn off heat and drizzle in Toasted Sesame Oil and stir.
+Serve over rice.

 Red peppers are very hot and just for flavoring.
 Most people push them aside.
 When you are thickening the sauce, thin sliced carrots, mushrooms and water chestnuts are a great addition to this dish.
 If you would like to use skirt steak, do not pressurize.
 The sautéing is enough!
 Black Soy Sauce is very thick and sweet, like molasses.
 Please make sure your Black Soy Sauce is thick and sweet and not salty.
 For a delicious flavored rice, substitute 1/4 cup of Seasoned Rice Vinegar for 1/4 cup water.